ZonghaoLi777/githubTrending/README.md

 ## Html

+* 【2024-02-18】[dmtrKovalenko / cypress-real-events](https://github.com/dmtrKovalenko/cypress-real-events) - Fire native system events from Cypress.
+* 【2024-02-18】[hemansnation / 7-Day-AI-ML-Fundamentals-Workshop](https://github.com/hemansnation/7-Day-AI-ML-Fundamentals-Workshop) - 7 Day AI ML Fundamentals Workshop The purpose of this FREE workshop is 1.
+To give you a boost of getting started with AI.
+2. A life-long community with a similar mindset.
+3. strong grip on fundamentals that the advanced concepts will be easy to understand.
+* 【2024-02-18】[TypingMind / typingmind](https://github.com/TypingMind/typingmind) - The most advanced Web UI for AI chat
 * 【2024-02-17】[HomoEfficio / dev-tips](https://github.com/HomoEfficio/dev-tips) - 개발하다 마주쳤던 작은 문제들과 해결 방법 정리
 * 【2024-02-17】[Linux-CN / archive](https://github.com/Linux-CN/archive) - Linux.cn Archive
 * 【2024-02-17】[builtbybel / WhyNotWinAI](https://github.com/builtbybel/WhyNotWinAI) - Check if your system can handle the new AI-powered features.